SimplGy/swift-simple-api/README.md

 * generics -- almost by definition, to write DRY code for getting, saving, and notifying as it relates to model objects, you have to deal with generics a lot.
 Classes with generics constrained, protocols with generic parameters... it can be a lot.
 * no block equality -- The intentional lack of block equality in swift makes it difficult to have subscriber lists that contain only functions, so there's a handler abstraction that I wouldn't otherwise have wanted.
+* Hashable protocol implementations -- since we want to deal with cache objects in the general case, but let everyone define equality for their models as they see fit.

 ## Design Goals

-* Fewest steps to do common userland tasks
+* Fewest steps to do common userland tasks (getting the latest value of a model, observing a collection for changes, creating a new type of collection, creating a new type of model)
 * No unsubscribe necessary (easy to forget and cause leaks, addl userland step)

 ## Good enough to use when...

 - [x] Demo supports showing model.toJSON() for each item
-- [ ] API is configurable
+- [x] API is configurable
 - [ ] Stores results to a mem cache
 - [ ] Demo includes more than one collection type
 - [ ] Single object gets are supported